 The government will not publish KS2 school level data for the 2021 to 2022 academic year.
 They have archived data from the 2018 to 2019 academic year because they recognise that the data from that year may no longer reflect current performance.

-Click the link above to view the National Society Statutory Inspection of Anglican Schools reports on Burrough Green School.
+Click the link above to view the Statutory Inspection of Anglican and Methodist Schools (SIAMS) Report on Burrough Green School.

 There were no formal assessments in 2020 and 2021 so there is no comparative data.